HeapsIO/heaps.io/assets/content/documentation/H3d/Lights.md

 # Direction Lights

-Directional lights are lights that affect every object in your scene and like their name implies, emit in a specific direction.
+Directional lights are lights that affect every object with a light enabled material in your scene and like their name implies, emit in a specific direction.
 They have no position.
 They are comparable to the light from a source like the Sun.

 The following is an example of how to create a directional light